Convergence of the empirical measure in expected Wasserstein distance: non asymptotic explicit bounds in $\mathbb{R}^d$: Abstract

 \section{Abstract}

 We provide some non asymptotic bounds, with explicit constants, that measure the rate of convergence, in expected Wasserstein distance, of the empirical measure associated to an i.i.d. $N$-sample of a given probability distribution on $\mathbb{R}^d$.
-We consider the cases where $\rd$ is endowed with the maximum and Euclidean norms.

 \subjclass[2010]{60F25, 65C05}

 \keywords{Empirical measure, Sequence of i.i.d. random variables, Optimal transportation}